Tel Aviv University, The Buchmann Faculty of Law

 Applicants who wish to apply to the program are expected to hold an undergraduate law degree (LL.B./J.D. or equivalent) and an LL.M. or equivalent master's degree.

-- Please note that candidates who did not write a Master's degree thesis, will have to write a thesis equivalent to an LLM thesis, before proceeding to the doctoral program
+- Please note that candidates who did not write a Master's degree thesis, will have to write a thesis equivalent to an LLM thesis, at grade of at least 88, before proceeding to the doctoral program.

 In order to start the application process for a Ph.D:

-1. Please provide us with the final grades of your LL.B (minimum entry grade-80) and LL.M. (minimum entry grade-85), as per Tel Aviv University's grades scale.
+1. Please provide us with the final grades of your LL.B (minimum entry grade-80) and LL.M. (minimum entry grade-85) and master's thesis grade of at least 88, as per Tel Aviv University's grades scale.

 2. Once these preliminary conditions are met, Ph.D. candidates are expected to find a doctoral supervisor from among our faculty members, who will agree to supervise their research and has been approved by the Faculty's doctoral committee.
 See here for information and contact details of our senior lecturers